agahakan/starlight-website/README.md

 npm install
 ```

-### Running the Website

-To run the website locally, follow these steps:
+###To run the website locally, follow these steps:
 1. Navigate to the root directory of the repository:
 ```
 cd starlight-website